United States Army: Training

 Training in the U.S. Army is generally divided into two categories – individual and collective.
 Because of COVID-19 precautions, the first two weeks of basic training — not including processing and out-processing – incorporate social distancing and indoor desk-oriented training.
 Once the recruits have tested negative for COVID-19 for two weeks, the remaining 8 weeks follow the traditional activities for most recruits, followed by Advanced Individualized Training (AIT) where they receive training for their military occupational specialties (MOS).
 Some individual's MOSs range anywhere from 14 to 20 weeks of One Station Unit Training (OSUT), which combines Basic Training and AIT.
 The length of AIT school varies by the MOS.
-The length of time spent in AIT depends on the MOS of the soldier.
+The length of time spent in AIT depends on the soldier's MOS.
 Certain highly technical MOS training requires many months (e.g., foreign language translators).
-Depending on the needs of the army, Basic Combat Training for combat arms soldiers is conducted at a number of locations, but two of the longest-running are the Armor School and the Infantry School, both at Fort Benning, Georgia.
+Depending on the army's needs, Basic Combat Training for combat arms soldiers is conducted at several locations.
+Still, two of the longest-running are the Armor School and the Infantry School, both at Fort Moore, Georgia.
 Sergeant Major of the Army Dailey notes that an infantrymen's pilot program for One Station Unit Training (OSUT) extends 8 weeks beyond Basic Training and AIT, to 22 weeks.
 The pilot, designed to boost infantry readiness ended in December 2018.
 The new Infantry OSUT covered the M240 machine gun as well as the M249 squad automatic weapon.
 The redesigned Infantry OSUT started in 2019.
 Depending on the result of the 2018 pilot, OSUTs could also extend training in other combat arms beyond the infantry.
 One Station Unit Training will be extended to 22 weeks for Armor by Fiscal Year 2021.
 Additional OSUTs are expanding to Cavalry, Engineer, and Military Police (MP) in the succeeding Fiscal Years.

 A new training assignment for junior officers was instituted, that they serve as platoon leaders for Basic Combat Training (BCT) platoons.
 These lieutenants will assume many of the administrative, logistical, and day-to-day tasks formerly performed by the drill sergeants of those platoons and are expected to "lead, train, and assist with maintaining and enhancing the morale, welfare and readiness" of the drill sergeants and their BCT platoons.
 These lieutenants are also expected to stem any inappropriate behaviors they witness in their platoons, to free up the drill sergeants for training.